awwaiid/thelackthereof/content/SetDB.md

 Things would be different, however, if we were using: (person, [book, location]).
 Here we are interpolating the book and its location into single tuples (so we would possibly have repeated books).
 Adding a record would imply adding both a book and a location.

 Actually...
 When we refer to (person, [book]) this is equivalent to (person, [has_book, book]).
 Then when we add a book, we also need to add a has_book.
 Thus a new entry in a subset means a new entry in all of the tables in that subset, including any linking tables. hmm.
 But as I said above it doesn't make sense to add too many linking tables.
 So there must be a way to tell the difference.
-Lets set up a situation...
+Let's set up a situation...

 Take (person, [publisher]) -> (person, [has_book, book, has_publisher, publisher]).
 It is actually ambiguous to add a publisher in this case... too many inferred tables and we don't know which ones need new records and which ones don't.
-But in the case that there is only ONE connecting table, we definately want an entry.
+But in the case that there is only ONE connecting table, we definitely want an entry.